Updated April 2017

 - At all statewide TSBVI functions

-- and receive a either one of TSBVI's most popular publications or free registration to SWOMA or Texas Focus!
+- and receive either one of TSBVI's most popular publications or free registration to a TSBVI sponsored training event.

 Individuals are assigned a mentor when they are hired by a school district as a TVI or COMS.
 The mentor relationship continues through the protégé’s practicum/internship period and extends one year beyond certification as a VI professional in Texas schools.